xundeenergie/friendica/doc/install.md

 # Friendica Installation

-We've tried very hard to ensure that Friendica will run on commodity hosting platforms - such as those used to host Wordpress blogs and Drupal websites.
+We've tried very hard to ensure that Friendica will run on commodity hosting platforms - such as those used to host WordPress blogs and Drupal websites.
 We offer a manual and an automatic installation.
 But be aware that Friendica is more than a simple web application.